Model independent test of the FLRW metric and the curvature in light of DESI DR2: Results

 \subsection{Curvature test}

 The results for the reconstruction of the $\Ok$ diagnostic using the reconstructions of Fig. \ref{fig:smoothing_SNIa}, are displayed in Fig. \ref{fig:Ok_SNIa}, where the selection criterion applied is $\Delta \chi^2_{\mathrm{SNIa}} < 0$.
-In order not to overload the plot and help readability, only 500 reconstructions were plotted among the complete collection of selected reconstructions.
-To ensure that the plotted sample represents the diversity of results, the 500 hundred plotted reconstructions were sampled uniformly in $\Delta \chi^2_{\mathrm{SNIa}}$.
+At each BAO redshift $z_i =( \vect{z}_\mathrm{BAO})_i$, we obtain $N_\mathrm{rec}$ values of $\Ok(z_i)$, where $N_\mathrm{rec}$ is the total number of reconstructions that passed the selection criterion.
+In order not to overload the plot and help readability, only 500 reconstructions were plotted among the $N_\mathrm{rec}$ selected reconstructions.
+To ensure that the plotted sample represents the diversity of results, the 500 plotted reconstructions were sampled uniformly in $\Delta \chi^2_{\mathrm{SNIa}}$.
 The left column shows the $\Ok$ diagnostic for each reconstruction, with its 1$\sigma$ uncertainty, propagated as indicated in \cite{ben2025}.
-Note that the error bars are higher at lower redshift due to the division by $\mathcal{D}(z)^2$ during error propagation).
-The results were calculated at the BAO redshifts, but for readability, each reconstruction is plotted with a distinct offset in $z$.
+The error bars are larger at lower redshift due to the division by $\mathcal{D}_n^2(z)$ during error propagation.
+The results were computed at the BAO redshifts.
+For readability, and given the high number of reconstructions to plot, we apply a small, unique offsets in $z$ to each reconstruction, so that the corresponding estimates of $\Ok(z)$ are shown side-by-side rather than overlapping.
 The right column shows the likelihoods $\mathcal{L} = \exp{(-\chi^2_{\Ok}/2)}$ of each reconstruction, where $\chi^2_{\Ok}$ is the $\chi^2$ of a constant to the $\Ok$ diagnostic.
 As previously, the reconstructions are colour-coded by $\Delta \chi^2_{\mathrm{SNIa}}$.
 The first row displays the results for the combination of Pantheon+ \& DESI~DR2.
 In the middle row, we restrict the redshift range to the 3 lowest BAO redshifts.
 Finally, the results for DESY~Y5 \& DESI DR2 are displayed in the bottom row.